 How to get to Matera

 The closest airport with international connections is Bari (there are frequent flights to Bari from Rome and Milan, and other major European cities).
 From Bari, you can either hire a car (at the airport) and drive to Matera (about an hour’s drive); take the Pugliairbus bus (direct from Bari Airport; about 1 hour 15 minutes); or take the bus or train from Bari Centrale station to Matera Centrale (about 1.5 hours).
 If you choose to hire a car, note that the Sassi is not car-friendly.
 Check with your hotel for parking options – some hotels have private parking, otherwise, you may have to leave your car at one of the parking garages along the outer ring road (Via Lucana; about €15/day) and continue on foot to your hotel.
 The train station is about a 15-minute walk to the Sassi.
 My advice is to pack light.

 And if you choose to hire a car, spend some time exploring the regions of Basilicata and Puglia.
 One beautiful place to visit in Basilicata is the town of Castelmezzano.
-Should you be travelling from Bari to Matera, plan some time in the nearby Itria Valley in Puglia.
+In Puglia, I recommend visiting nearby Gravina in Puglia, an ancient town just a 30-minute drive away, and the Itria Valley.
 This area, with its famous ‘trulli’ houses and whitewashed towns, is simply gorgeous!
-Check out my guide to the best places to go in Puglia.
+Check out my guide to the best places to visit in Puglia.